port-labs/port-docs/docs/guides/all/lock-and-unlock-service-in-port.md

 ## Test the actions in [self-service](https://app.getport.io/self-serve)

-Below is the result of a successful service lock and unlock alert sent to a Slack channel:
+Below is the result of a successful service lock and unlock alert sent to a Slack channel after triggering the action in the [self-service](https://app.getport.io/self-serve) page of your Port application:

 <img src="/img/self-service-actions/lockServiceSlackAlert.png" border="1px" />
 <img src="/img/self-service-actions/unlockServiceSlackAlert.png" border="1px" />